rlister/chef-dokku-simple/README.md

 you want each app on a different port).
 Unless `dig +short $(hostname -f)` gives the correct answer, you need to configure with `[:dokku][:vhost]`.

+## Environment variables

+To pre-configure environment for an application, add to the `apps` attribute as shown below in Usage.

 ## Usage

 Just include `dokku-simple` in your node's `run_list`: